The use of vinegar with a variety of plants or essential oils for cosmetic purposes can be traced back to the Romans and was fashionable during

 - Strain steeped vinegar from herbs through cheesecloth or a coffee filter into a fresh, clean bottle.

-Tip: If you don't want to wait two weeks, speed up infusion by heating the vinegar before pouring over herbs.
+- Tip: If you don't want to wait two weeks, speed up infusion by gently heating the vinegar before pouring over herbs.
 "Steep" for a few days!

 - When ready to use: dilute 1/2 to 1 tablespoon of the herbal vinegar in 1 cup of water.
 Rinse through wet hair after shampooing.
 Rinse it out with fresh water or, for extra conditioning benefits, just leave it in and towel dry hair.
 The vinegar scent will disappear as your hair dries.